Susan Guillory

 An LLC is similar to a sole proprietorship, although liability is assumed by the company, rather than you personally.
 This means that you generally can’t be held liable for more than the investment in your company if something happens, so no one can come for your personal assets.
 Opening a business bank account for an LLC is essential.

-For many corporations, banks require dual signatures on all checks.
+For many corporations or their subsidiaries, banks require dual signatures on all checks.
 When opening a business bank account for a corporation, you’ll need to provide personal information for both the business owner and the controlling manager.

 Similar to an S corp, a C corporation (or C corp) may require two bank accounts for tax purposes.
 Again, you’ll want to ensure you have personal details for all owners, and you’ll need to provide the same documentation as an S corp, although you won’t require a corporate resolution.